Watermelon Salad Recipe with Jicama and Cucumber

 Behold, most refreshing salad ever:

-- ½ jicama, peeled and cut into strips (you can use a knife or a vegetable peeler)
+- ½ jicama, peeled and cut into strips (about 1 cup)

 - 2 tbsp olive oil